-[NCAI] . . . encourages tribal nations and other Indigenous Peoples to consider reviewing the Declaration with a view to identifying possible localized versions of those Articles of the Declaration that may be appropriate to utilize in tribal law depending on the specific circumstances and needs of individual tribal nations.19
+[NCAI] . . . encourages tribal nations and other Indigenous Peoples to consider reviewing the Declaration with a view to identifying possible localized versions of those Articles of the Declaration that may be appropriate to utilize in tribal law depending on the specific circumstances and needs of individual tribal nations.19 set forth in Appendix II.

-Tribal governments and Native Nations may wish to pass resolutions endorsing the Declaration and calling on federal, state, and local governments to undertake further measures to implement it.
+Tribal governments and Native Nations may wish to pass resolutions endorsing the Declaration and calling on federal, state, and local governments to undertake further measures to implementit.
 In Chapter One, this Toolkit references several tribes that have already passed such resolutions and provides a sample resolution in Appendix IV.